 Choose your beneficiaries and create your will with step-by-step guidance from Policygenius.

-Who a testor (the person who writes a will) chooses as their primary beneficiary depends on their situation.
+Who a testator (the person who writes a will) chooses as their primary beneficiary depends on their situation.
 Many people choose their spouse, domestic partner, or children as their primary beneficiaries, but you can name other family members, friends, businesses, and organizations.
-You could also choose to make a trust the beneficiary of your will, such that your assets would transfer into the trust after you died.
+You could also choose to make a trust the beneficiary of your will, such that your assets would "pour over" into the trust after you died.
 (If you don’t already have a trust, you can also create a trust via your will.)

 Regardless of who you pick, it’s important to remember that your beneficiaries are your heirs .
 You shouldn’t choose someone who you wouldn’t trust with the assets or money you leave to them.
 For example, you may not want to leave all your money to a spendthrift son.
 If you also want to leave instructions for what you want your heirs to do with assets after receiving them, consider writing a letter of instruction, a document that simply lays out your wishes.